 Here are some tips to keep in mind:

-Communication should be open.
-Healthy communication is important in any relationship, but especially after trust has been broken.
-You should be able to talk honestly with your partner, and you should feel that your partner is being open and honest with you.
+Healthy communication is essential within any relationship, but especially after trust has been broken.
+It’s important you’re not only able to talk honestly with your partner, but also that your partner is being open and honest with you.
 If you have an argument, try to fight fair without bringing up the past.

 As you are rebuilding your relationship, remember the following: